Taha92/TfLite-Image-Classifier/README.md

 # TfLite-Image-Classifier
-Detect Birds Images Using Tensor Flow Lite Model (CameraX and MVVM)
+Compose App to Detect Birds Images Using Tensor Flow Lite Model (CameraX and MVVM)